The channel mapping BSD gives merchants the ability to control their channel and vendor attribution based on UTM codes

 Estimated time to complete: 30-60 minutes

-Channel mapping gives our customers the ability to implement channel attribution logic that is unique to their business for a more accurate picture of which marketing efforts are driving the most traffic and revenue.
+Channel mapping gives our customers the ability to implement channel and vendor attribution logic that is unique to their business for a more accurate picture of which marketing efforts are driving the most traffic and revenue.

 The Channel Mapping tab requires the most effort, but is also the most important sheet to fill out if you track channel performance, which most DTC brands do.